 After nearly four decades of working with the homeless, Santa Barbara County social worker Ken Williams retired suddenly last week, giving his supervisors little notice and taking the homeless community by surprise.

-Williams, a Vietnam War veteran who has worked with the county for 35 years, is a regular columnist for Noozhawk, and his work has highlighted the macabre environment faced by many of Santa Barbara’s homeless.
+Williams, a Vietnam War veteran who has worked with the county for 35 years, is a regular contributor of columns to Noozhawk, and his work has highlighted the macabre environment faced by many of Santa Barbara’s homeless.

 Reached at his home in the Santa Ynez Valley on Thursday, Williams told Noozhawk that he’s retiring to focus more time on his first passion — writing.

 He said that when he called into the Department of Social Services last week to report he was retiring from his position, “I didn’t want to make a big thing about it.
 It caught them by surprise.”

 He said he’s finishing up a novel in the works for four years about shelter life and prejudices against the homeless.

 “It’s hard leaving the homeless,” Williams said.
 “I’m not giving up that fight; it’s just taking a different form.”